uxlfoundation/oneAPI-spec/source/elements/dpcpp/source/index.rst

   Table`_) for the classes of devices that the implementation can support.
 (See `SYCL Extensions`_.)

-This specification requires a minimum of C++17 Core Language support, SYCL 1.2.1, and DPC++ extensions.
-These version and feature coverage requirements will evolve over time, with newer versions of C++ and SYCL being required, some additional extensions being required, and some DPC++ extensions no longer required if covered by newer C++ or SYCL versions directly.
+This specification requires a minimum of C++17 Core Language support and DPC++ extensions.
+These version and feature coverage requirements will evolve over time, with specific versions of C++ and SYCL being required, some additional extensions being required, and some DPC++ extensions no longer required if covered by newer C++ or SYCL versions directly.